euroscipy/euroscipy_proceedings/papers/kelsey_dsouza/01_dsouza.rst

 -  The *user models* can be manipulated by the *tool* more easily to provide tool capabilities like animation and graph-plotting, based on evaluating pure functions at different points in time.
 -  The values of computed attributes and other intermediate values can be visualized as easily and unambiguously as any stored attributes.
 -  Debugging becomes much less of an issue since values do not change while executing a model, and the definitions parallel the math taught in school science.

+The source code for PySTEMM is available at github.com/kdz/pystemm.

 ..
 TODO: Choice of Python & Why